-Mel B Shows Off Slim Figure in Bright Pink Dress During America’s Got Talent Photocall
+America's Got Talent's Mel B Shows Off Slim Figure

 Melanie “Mel B” Brown pulled out all the fashion stops on Wednesday at the America’s Got Talent photocall in Los Angeles where she sported a super-tight, bright pink dress.

-The 42-year-old stunned on the red carpet with her hair partially sleeked back into a massive, flowing mane.
+The 42-year-old stunned on the red carpet with her hair partially slicked back into a massive, flowing mane.
 She topped off her look with elaborate, lace-up shoes.

 She was seen at the event along with her co-hosts Simon Cowell, Heidi Klum and Howie Mandel, as well as host Tyra Banks.

-The singer was all smiles in her bodycon dress at the photocall and has been sporting a wide green often lately.
+The singer was all smiles in her bodycon dress at the photocall and has been seen sporting a wide grin often lately.
 In May, Mel B was shown looking quite happy in a sweet Instagram photo alongside her estranged mother Andrea Brown (the outing marked the first time Mel B and Andrea have been seen together in nearly 10 years).

 Last month, the former Spice Girl celebrated her 18-year-old daughter Phoenix graduating from high school (Andrea was by Mel B’s side for that too).

-Mel B’s slim look and sweet Instagram posts comes amid the star’s contentious split from her ex Stephen Belafonte.
+Mel B’s slim look and sweet Instagram posts come amid the star’s contentious split from her ex Stephen Belafonte.

 Brown filed for divorce from her husband of nearly 10 years on March 20 and requested to terminate the court’s ability to award spousal support.

-The singer and TV personality filed for a temporary restraining order Monday against Belafonte, claiming that he beat, threatened and exploited her throughout their nearly 10-year marriage.
+The singer and TV personality filed for a temporary restraining order against Belafonte, claiming that he beat, threatened and exploited her throughout their marriage.

 RELATED VIDEO: Mel B Files Restraining Order Against Ex Stephen Belafonte